kristinemlarson/gnssrefl/README.md

 If your station name has 9 characters (lower case please), the code assumes you are looking for a RINEX 3 file.
-However, my code will store the SNR data using the normal 4 character name. **You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.** *rinex2snr* currently only looks for RINEX 3 files at CDDIS (30 sec) and UNAVCO (15 sec).
+However, my code will store the SNR data using the normal 4 character name. *You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.* *rinex2snr* currently only looks for RINEX 3 files at CDDIS (30 sec) and UNAVCO (15 sec).
 There are more archive options in **download_rinex** and someday I will merge these.
 If you do have your own RINEX 3 files, I use the community standard, that is upper case except for the file extension (which is rnx).
-I know, it is weird.

 Here are some examples for RINEX 3 conversions:

 <code>rinex2snr onsa00swe 2020 298</code>

 <code>rinex2snr at0100usa 2020 55</code>

-<code>rinex2snr mdo100usa 2020 290</code>

 <code>rinex2snr mkea00usa 2020 290</code>